 A data gap due to the SEZ occurs at the land / sea interface where the waveform return from the seabed is mixed with the waveform return from the sea surface.
 Neither the seabed nor a drying sounding can be determined so a gap exists in this shallow area.
-In most cases, these gaps are fully, or partially filled by flying alternate 200% coverage lines at a different tidal state.
+In most cases, these gaps are fully or partially filled by flying alternate 200% coverage lines at a different tidal state.
+Thus, there will be a greater number of SEZ gaps over the 4 Lidar Reconnaissance coverage (100%) sheets.